The French and the world...

 Historical roots

 You do not understand a foreign policy if you do not know some of its historical roots.
-Remember that, in Europe, France is a rich country (therefore : temping for her aggressive neighbors) with a large population (therefore : naturally aggressive herself) with no protection on most of her borders (no ocean, no desert, no mountains) ; for the French diplomacy, historical roots include :
+Remember that, in Europe, France has always been a rich country (therefore : tempting for her aggressive neighbors) with a large population (therefore : naturally aggressive herself) with no protection on most of her borders (no ocean, no desert, no mountains)

 • Islam : France has always had an "Arab policy " : already in the 16th century, to counterbalance European continental rivals, Renaissance King François Irst had an alliance with the Sultan of Constantinople.
 To challenge Britain, France has always sought a "special relationship" with Mediterranean countries (revived in 2008 by President Sarkozy under the name of " Union pour la Méditerranée ", making Germany very upset).